You couldn't find the answer here?

 Our Monkey Locks - Locking Tuners are among the best mechanics on the market.
 They work extremely precisely and the locking mechanism also secures the strings securely.

-If the saddle and the bridge of the guitar are also of outstanding quality, your guitar will be completely in tune with the Monkey Locks - Locking Tuner.
+So if the saddle and the bridge of the guitar are also of outstanding quality, your guitar will be completely in tune with the Monkey Locks - Locking Tuner.

 Are Monkey Locks - locking tuners / clamping mechanisms also suitable for acoustic guitars and lap steel / pedal steel guitars?